-The History of the Fine-Tooth Comb
+The History of the Fine Tooth Comb and Combing for Head Lice

 Combing has been a means of removing head lice for centuries.
 The Fine-Tooth comb dates as early as the Natufian period (9,500 – 12,500 BC) and its design has changed very little over the millennia.
 In earliest times, combs were made of ivory and bone.